Wait

 • If you deactivate or delete the workflow, then active runs in waiting status are stopped.
 The workflow is marked as canceled.

-If a workflow contains a Get, Sum, or Count action before a Wait step, then the returned data is not available after the Wait step.
+If a workflow contains a Get, Sum, or Count action before a Wait step, then the returned data isn't available after the Wait step.
 To get access to that data, add an additional step of the same type after the Wait step.

 After a wait period is over, data related to the workflow is refreshed.
 Information that is retrieved from your store is updated to be accurate at the time that the wait period ends.
 If information retrieved from your store changes during the wait period, then the new information is used when the workflow resumes, not the information that was retrieved when the trigger first started the workflow.